Please use our online webshop for placing orders of standard products.

 The Insert Computer series can not be customized, except for the frontpanel color by request.

-Yes, it's possible to order a different color for the frontpanel for 75 euro ex VAT extra.
-All RAL colors powdercoating are possible.
+Yes, it's possible to order a custom RAL color for the frontpanel for 150 euro ex VAT.
+This is only the case for custom products, IC/Insert Computers and stock IM series can only be ordered in White or Black.
 Please state clearly what color you want in the field during online-ordering.
-Leadtime for a custom color will be longer then default colors.
-Default color is white, black is also possible and will not be charged extra.
+Leadtime for a custom color will be longer then stock colors.

 This agreement is governed by Dutch law only.
 Any disagreement, redemption or any other claim will be judged under Dutch law only.